konstanciaa/cozy-home/README.md

 The business model is B2C (Business to Customer).
 Customers can purchase goods online making individual card payments through the Stripe payment system.

+#### Overview
+Cozy Home is a website for an online store.
+The main goal of the website is to allow users to view the products and to buy them online.
+Also the website makes it possible for users to add products to a wishlist, to save delivery information on a personal profile page, to subscribe for a newsletter, and to read and leave reviews.

+#### Site User
+- Someone who is an interior designer.
+- Someone whose hobby is interior design.
+- Someone looking for new bed linen or towels.
+- Someone who prefers online shopping.

+#### Goals for the website
+- To allow customers to view the products, their images, description, price.
+- To allow customers to add products to a wishlist.
+- To allow customers to add products to a shopping bag.
+- To allow customers to make secure online payment.
+- To allow customers to receive a confirmation email after checkout.
+- To allow customers to subscribe for a newsletter.
+- To allow customers to save their delivery information on a personal profile page.
+- To allow store owner to add, edit and delete products.
+- To allow store owner to view the list of subscribers.

 ### User Stories

 #### Completed User Stories